amitjoy/feature-flags-for-osgi/README.md

 Apart from this, you can also bundle multiple features into a specific group.
 Such feature group can also associate a strategy.
 If a valid strategy has been associated to a feature group, the strategy will be used to determine the enablements of all the features that belong to this group and if not, the `enabled` property (`FeatureGroup#isEnabled()` method) will be used for enablement of this feature group and this will eventually determine the enablements of all the features belonging to this group.

+**N.B** A feature can also specify multiple feature groups to which it belongs.
+In such scenario, the active group would be responsible for the enablement of the feature.

 The following flowchart shows the control flow for the determination of feature enablement:

 ![feature-flags](https://user-images.githubusercontent.com/13380182/31471988-37e71132-aeec-11e7-8f14-45230c69b713.png)